 This is placed in the same world as the Noble Dead Saga and having devoured all fourteen books in that series, I went into this book with a very solid understanding of the setting ahead of time.
 I’m therefore probably biased, but overall I felt the world was very thoroughly constructed, both in its rural and urban settings.
 Hendee doesn’t utilize unnatural info dumping when setting the scene and quite a lot is actually built through the characters’ interactions with their surroundings, which helps to create this incredibly rich and believable environment.
 I feel like anyone with experience reading books set in fantasy worlds, from tiny villages to fully guarded cities, will easily immerse themselves in this book.

-Overall, I definitely recommend this book and I cannot wait for the next one.
+Overall, I definitely recommend The Dead Seekers and I cannot wait for the next one.
 It was a solid build to the beginning of a series, and left both the love line and general direction of the story open-ended which is great for suspense.
 I’m also selfishly hoping for interactions with characters from the Noble Dead Saga.
 There are some flaws and it is clear this is the first novel of a few as there was only one major event / accomplishment, but overall a satisfyingly good book from these authors and the start of a series I am incredibly excited about.